Major problems associated with selling digital products online include:

-Increasingly, DRM also provides tracking capabilities to identify who is using what content, where and when.
+DRM can also track who is using what content, where and when.

-DRM can allow the release of multiple versions of a single document - each group of users is permitted to view only the version appropriate to them.
-In some contexts, this can be used simply to restrict disclosure on a need-to-know basis.
-However, where the content is itself a saleable product, it can help create new business.
-This could be by offering the recipients of a free summary version of a research report the chance to upgrade, for a fee, to the full report.
+DRM can allow the release of multiple versions of a single document.
+Each group of users can only access the version meant for them.
+This can be used to restrict disclosure on a need-to-know basis.
+It could also help create new business for commercial products.
+This could be by offering the recipients of a free summary version of a research report the chance to pay to upgrade to the full report.

 The digital rights that DRM can protect